theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 ### HANA Database
 You can use Operational Data Provisioning (ODP) to connect the SAP HANA database of an SAP ABAP source system.
-Communication is performed using RFC.
-With the ODP context for SAP HANA (HANA) the following HANA views types are available  for extracting:
+Communication is done via RFC.
+With the ODP context for SAP HANA (HANA) the following HANA View types are available for extracting:
 - Analysis Views
 - Calculation Views
 - Associated Attribute Views